joeyfurness/ofxAzureKinect/README.md

 # ofxAzureKinect

 ### NOTICE
-Github user prisonerjohn has already released an excellent implentation of the AzureKinectSDK which you can find [here](https://github.com/prisonerjohn/ofxAzureKinect)
+Github user prisonerjohn has already released an excellent implementation of the AzureKinectSDK which you can find [here](https://github.com/prisonerjohn/ofxAzureKinect)

+---

 A repo intended for a slow implementation of the Microsoft Azure Kinect with Openframeworks.
 The first step is to make some quick prototypes and experiments, the second is to possibly replicate the current functionality of ofxKinect with the new Azure Kinect SDK.